 This subject provides 36 hours of formal academic training in health psychology, behavioural medicine, and rehabilitation.
-The subject is designed to develop students' understanding of the processes of, and developmental issues in acute and chronic illness, and evidence based interventions for dealing with health risk factors.
-Topics include the aetiology, assessment and treatment of major health problems such as chronic pain, drug and alcohol addiction, and sleep and eating problems.
-Motivational interviewing and relapse prevention strategies are covered in detail.
-There is an additional 12 hours of formal academic training in specialised evidence based interventions for health problems.
+The subject is designed to develop students' understanding of the processes of, and developmental issues in acute and chronic illness, and evidence-based interventions for dealing with health risk factors.
+Topics include the aetiology, assessment and treatment of significant health problems such as chronic pain, drug and alcohol addiction, and sleep and eating problems.
+Students learn motivational interviewing and relapse prevention strategies.
+There is an additional 12 hours of formal academic training in specialised evidence-based interventions for health problems.

 |Faculty||Faculty of Society & Design|